 - Remove ticks from your clothes before going indoors.
-Wash your clothes with hot water and dry them using high heat for at least one hour. - Check your body and your child's body for ticks after being outdoors, even in your own yard.
-Use a mirror to view all parts of your body (in ampits, behind ears, in groin, etc.) and remove se fine-tipped tweezers and protect bare ds with a tissue or gloves to avoid contact ds with a tissue of gloves to avoid contact with tick fluids.
+Wash your clothes with hot water and dry them using high heat for at - Check your body and your child's body for ticks after being outdoors, even in your own yard.
+Use a mirror to view all parts of your body (in ampits, behind ears, in groin, etc.) and remove th tick fluids. the tick close to the skin.
+Do not twist or he tick, as this may cause the mouthparts eak off and remain in the skin.

 Safely remove ticks.
-Early tick removal may ce the risk of infection of some tick-borne diseases.
-Follow the steps below to safely remove om animals and humans.
+Early tick removal may ce the risk of infection of some tick-borne diseases, follow the steps below to safely remove on animals and humans, se fine-tipped tweezers and protect bare ds with a tissue or gloves to avoid contact with tick fluids.